hujanais/bs-chat-gpt3-api/README.md

 3. Create an [OpenAPI apikey](https://platform.openai.com/overview)
 4. Well you need to have WhatsApp.
 5. Install and configure ngrok on your system.
 [Installation guide.](https://littlebigtech.net/posts/raspberry-pi-4-minecraft-server-no-port-forwarding/) The installation guide is for minecraft but if you skip down to the ngrok section, you have all you need to do.
 The only difference is to use this /home/pi/.ngrok2/ngrok.yml content instead
-6. Now you need to get the public ngrok url and enter it into the Twilio receive endpoint and don't forget the /api/webhook endpoint in the nodejs application. https://ngrok.xxx.io/api/webhook

 ```
 tunnels: